Hunter Biden demands investigations and retractions, opening new front against GOP foes

 Attorneys for Hunter Biden called for Delaware Attorney General Kathy Jennings and U.S. Assistant Attorney General for National Security Matthew G. Olsen to launch investigations into the actions of former computer repair shop owner John Paul Mac Isaac, former Trump advisers Rudy Giuliani and Stephen Bannon, their attorney Robert Costello and others "for whom there is considerable reason to believe violated various Delaware laws in accessing, copying, manipulating, and/or disseminating Mr. Biden's personal computer data."

+"They address their conduct of seeking, manipulating and disseminating what they allege to be Mr. Biden's personal data, wherever they claim to have gotten it," Lowell said.

+Brian Della Rocca, an attorney for John Paul Mac Isaac, told CBS News, "Having not seen the letters until now, I haven't had much of an opportunity to review them.
+After skimming the letters, the only thing I see is a privileged person hiring yet another high-priced attorney to redirect attention away from his own unlawful actions."
+Della Rocca said he had no other comments at this time.

-The Delaware Attorney General and Justice Department did not reply to requests for comment.
-CBS News has also reached out for comment to representatives for Mac Isaac, Giuliani and Bannon, as well as Fox News.
+The Delaware attorney general did not reply to a request for comment.
+The Justice Department declined to comment.
+CBS News has also reached out for comment to Fox News.

+A spokesperson for Giuliani called the laptop "abandoned property under John Mac Isaac's control."

+"Raising concerns now, after so many years, indicates just how devastating the texts and videos from Hunter's laptop truly are," said the spokesperson, Ted Goodman, who claimed Hunter Biden's laptop had evidence of corruption and racketeering.
+"It's an obvious attempt to silence America's Mayor, a man who took down the mafia."

 According to Mac Isaac, Hunter Biden dropped off the computer at a store in Delaware for repairs in April 2019 and never returned to pick it up.
 He has said he waited the 90 days required by his store's customer service policy before considering the laptop abandoned.
 In court filings, Mac Isaac stated that he turned over the computer to the FBI but also provided a copy of its contents to Costello.

-"This failed dirty political trick directly resulted in the exposure, exploitation, and manipulation of Mr. Biden's private and personal information," Abbe Lowell, an attorney for Hunter Biden, wrote in his letters to Jennings and Olsen.
+"This failed dirty political trick directly resulted in the exposure, exploitation, and manipulation of Mr. Biden's private and personal information," Lowell wrote in his letters to Jennings and Olsen.

 Costello, an attorney for Giuliani and Bannon, has previously defended their efforts to publicize the laptop, and said Giuliani offered to provide its hard drive to FBI agents "on several occasions, but the agents steadfastly declined."
 In October 2020, Giuliani turned the drive over to Delaware authorities, who in turn handed it over to the FBI.